XXX (video game): Reception

 Steinberg considered the difficulty well-balanced, whereas Harris regarded the game as excessively easy due to xXx's high endurance and an abundance of health pick-ups and weapons.
 Ricciardi and Harris admired the size of the levels, though Ben Kosmina of Planet GameCube was puzzled by the lack of a radar, which he said made locating some objectives and exits difficult.
 Steinberg praised the controls as tight and intuitive, but wished that they were more varied to better reflect xXx's depiction in the film as an extreme athlete.
 Harris and the Nintendo Power reviewers found some of the weapons satisfying to use.
 The enemy AI was faulted for its simplicity, with the enemies' actions being largely restricted to pacing back and forth and shooting upon sight of xXx in predictable patterns.
 Although Harris pointed out that enemy bullets can be easily dodged by ducking, Provo claimed that such an action was nonviable when passing through a door or landing from a fall, and he added that the enemies' simplicity and numbers contributed to a feeling of tedium.
 The game's length was deemed to be short, with Ricciardi only recommending it for a day's rental, and Harris added that the attempts to add replay value by offering unlockable content were not as fleshed out as those of Digital Eclipse's previous title Spider-Man.

 Reviewers acknowledged the resemblance of the motorcycle levels to the Road Rash series.
-Provo regarded them as the game's most enjoyable aspect, while Ricciardi said they were "cool-looking, but not very exciting", and Harris considered the first motorcycle to be a significant spike in difficulty following the first two levels.
+Provo regarded them as the game's most enjoyable aspect, while Ricciardi said they were "cool-looking, but not very exciting", and Harris considered the first motorcycle level to be a significant spike in difficulty following the first two levels.
 Kosmina deemed the motorcycle levels on a whole incredibly difficult due to an overabundance of enemies and obstacles and poor collision detection in regard to xXx's punches and kicks.
 Kato dismissed the levels as an uninteresting and paltry imitation.